appscode-cloud/docs/src/en/guides/get-started/architecture.md

 ACE is used as the hub of OCM mode.
 Thats why we call this `Hub cluster` too.

 The ACE cluster can be a single-node k3s cluster for staging or development.
 Or a full-fledged multi-node cluster for prod.

-The installer page in the `selfhost-ui` on appscode.com site by-default gives the information to create a demo k3s cluster to get going right on-the-fly.
+The installer page on the `selfhost-ui` on appscode.com provides instructions for quickly setting up a K3s cluster to get started immediately.

 ### DBaaS
 DBaaS cluster is the main cluster for database users.
 This can be of two main type: spoke cluster, general imported cluster.
-While importing, if someone make it a spoke, then cluster-manager-spoke component will be installed.
-And its features will be synced by the Hub cluster.
+While importing, if someone make it a spoke, then cluster-manager-spoke features will be installed by the Hub cluster.
 If you don't want to manage it from the hub, we can just import it as a general cluster.
 In that case, that auto-sync from hub will not happen.